Topics on this page

 - Double-click an existing real-time scan configuration to edit it (for details on malware scan configurations, see Configure malware scans).

 - On the General tab, under Behavior Monitoring, select Enable Behavior Monitoring.
-In the Action to take list, choose the remediation action that you want Deep Security to take when it detects malware:
+In the Action to take list, choose the remediation action that you want Workload Security to take when it detects malware:

 - ActiveAction (recommended): Use the action that ActiveAction determines.
 ActiveAction is a predefined group of cleanup actions that are optimized for each malware category.
 Trend Micro continually adjusts the actions in ActiveAction to ensure that individual detections are handled properly.
 (See ActiveAction actions.)